ADR-010: Persistent ObjectStore — on-disk format

 Bounded iteration claim (for verification)

-put’s free-slot scan is also bounded by capacity_slots. delete’s index lookup is a BTreeMap operation (O(log n)) with n ≤ capacity_slots.
+put’s free-slot scan is also bounded by capacity_objects. delete’s index lookup is a BTreeMap operation (O(log n)) with n ≤ capacity_objects.
+Substrate-level claims (bitmap-is-projection-of-journal, bounded journal replay) live in ADR-031

 Cross-references